AlxKK/treeGrooves/README.md

 1. How many oranges, apples and pears your model will produce each season.
 2. Average size of each type of fruit.
-3. For each type of tree, it is necessary to indicate how many immature, mature and dead trees are in the grove, as well as their total number (see [sample report]).
+3. For each type of tree, it is necessary to indicate how many immature, mature and dead trees are in the grove, as well as their total number (see [example of the report]).

 ## Conclusion